 Garibaldi: This is as simple as they come – Campari and orange juice.
 One part Campari to three parts freshly squeezed orange juice will give you a sweeter drink.

 Boulevardier: Invented during the prohibition years in the USA this adds bourbon into the mix.
-Two parts Campari, two parts vermouth and three parts bourbon whiskey.
+Two parts Campari, two parts vermouth, and three parts of bourbon whiskey.

-Old pal: This is an American take on the Negroni, replacing the gin with rye whiskey.
-One part Campari, one part vermouth and one part rye whiskey.
+Old pal: An American take on the Negroni, replacing the gin with rye whiskey.
+One part Campari, one part vermouth, and one part rye whiskey.